pypeclub/pypeclub.github.io/docs/admin_config.md

 Defines how folders and files are created for all the project data.

-We have a few required anatomy templates for Pype to work properly, however we can keep adding more when needed.
+We have a few required anatomy templates for Pype to work properly, however we  keep adding more when needed.

-required templates:
+### Required templates

 ```yaml
 work: